 Last Updated on

-Understanding the inter-workings and mechanisms of solar panels will help Nevadans understand why Reno is one of the best locations for residential and commercial solar in the inter-mountain west.
+Understanding the inner workings and mechanisms of solar panels will help Nevadans understand why Reno is one of the best locations for residential and commercial solar in the Intermountain West.
 Keep reading to learn about the fundamentals of photovoltaics, including what makes solar panels produce energy.

 Mono-crystalline Silicon Solar Cell: mc-Si

-Mono-crystalline solar panels are the most trusted panels at this point in history, with the exception of NASA-grade solar panels, which are the most efficient in the world at 40% absorptive efficiency.
-This is due to their cell production capabilities.
+Mono-crystalline solar panels are the most trusted panels at this point in history, excluding NASA-grade solar panels, which are the most efficient in the world at 40 percent absorptive efficiency.
+This efficiency rating is due to their cell production capabilities.
 Light intensity, tracking angle, and cell temperature all play key roles in mc-Si performance as well.

 Light Intensity’s Role

-You can find light intensity by the rate of light energy delivered to a given area over a certain amount of time. light intensity combined with the correct wavelength determines the energy of light.
-Once this is determined, we are able to better understand how solar panels potentiate the radiation emitted from the sun.
+You can find light intensity by the rate of light energy delivered to a given area over a certain amount of time.
+Light intensity combined with the correct wavelength determines the energy of light.
+Once this is determined, we can better understand how solar panels capture the radiation emitted from the sun.

 Solar cells use silicon as the primary semiconductor to absorb light energy.
 Light energy in the silicon moves the electrons in the solar cells.
-This movement creates an electrical current known as direct current, which is the interstice between the solar panels’ role in production and the inverter’s role in translating the direct current into an alternating current.
+This movement creates an electrical current known as direct current, which is the interstice between the solar panels’ role in electrical current production and the inverter’s role in translating the direct current from the solar panel into an alternating current.

 Use of Tracking Angle in Solar Panels’ Production

-The tracking angle tells us what angle the panel needs to be to absorb the optimal amount of light.
-This angle is dependent on the Angle of Incidence.
-The angle of Incidence is the angle between the line that points to the sun and the angle of the panel itself.
+The tracking angle tells us what angle the solar panel needs to absorb the optimal amount of light.
+This angle is dependent on the angle of incidence, which is the angle between the line that points to the sun and the angle of the solar panel.
 If your Reno solar installer is worth their weight in gold, they’ll know the difference between these two mechanisms.

 You want to minimize this angle as much as possible to get maximum light exposure and absorption from your solar panels.
-The angle of the sun in comparison to the earth depends on the time, not just time of day, but year as well.
+The angle of the sun compared to the earth depends on time, not just the time of day, but the season within the year as well.

 Most residential systems are stationary.
-Stationary panels are dependent on an angle of incidence that maximizes light absorption the majority of the year.
-The EIA has found that the best direction for a stationary panel to tilt is south, and this discovery has been woven into the solar installation of both commercial and residential installations in the state of Nevada.
+Stationary panels depend on an angle of incidence that maximizes light absorption the majority of the year.
+The EIA has found that south is the best direction for a stationary photovoltaic panel to tilt.

 Cell Temperature, AKA ‘Temperature Coefficient’

-On the data sheet for your solar panels, it will tell you what your solar panels’ temperature coefficient or pMax is.
-The pMax tells the efficiency of the solar panels when the temperature changes by as little as only one degree.
+On the solar panel datasheet, it states the temperature coefficient, also known as Pmax.
+The Pmax tells the efficiency of the solar panels when the temperature changes by as little as one degree.

 Solar panels test at standard laboratory conditions of 77 degrees Fahrenheit.
-Overheating your panels is worse for your panel production than a cold winter morning, ironically.
-In a perfect universe, sunlight without heat would be best for the absorption efficient of residential-grade solar panels.
+Overheating PV panels is worse for their production than a cold winter morning, ironically.
+In a perfect universe, sunlight without heat would be best for the absorption efficiency of residential-grade solar panels.

 What Is Solar Energy: Peak Sun Hours

-The sun plays a major role in the production of your solar array, but not in the way you might think.
-Solar energy is best obtained in areas where there are more peak sunlight hours.
+The sun plays a major role in solar array production, but not in the way you might think.
+Solar energy capture works best in areas with high peak sunlight hours.

 Peak sun hours are the amount of solar radiation an area of the earth can produce in a given day.
-This is different than the amount of daylight you have.
+This number is different than the amount of daylight.
 On average, there are 3-5 sun hours in a day.

-These are hours when the sun is highest in the sky.
-These hours are important because they are when the sun’s wavelengths are most intense, meaning you will be getting more energy during these hours than the rest of the day.
-If your home has a lot of shading and sunlight is difficult to obtain on your rooftop, a SolarEdge inverter may be your best bet, though it is installed less frequently than regular inverters.
+Peak sun hours occur when the sun is highest in the sky.
+These hours are important because they happen when the sun’s wavelengths are most intense, meaning more energy will generate during these hours than the rest of the day.
+If your home has a lot of shade, a SolarEdge inverter may be your best bet at making the most of the sunlight that hits your roof.